 Up the stairs from this oasis lies another — The Sunset Beach and Pool — a mini Hollywood set that appears primed and ready for a fashion or movie shoot.
 100 tons of imported sand from neighboring islands create a tropical beach, as envisioned by the SoHo, NYC-based designer Deborah Nevins.

 “I had designs I never got to use for a Hawaiian project, a home for media mogul David Geffen,” Nevis says, of the faux beach oasis on THE MODERN HONOLULU’s third floor.
-Brazilian hammocks, oversized pillows with African Batik prints, smooth pebble walkways and a lush garden lit by lanterns and floating candles makes for the perfect respite.
-The infinity edge lagoon was lined with imported, custom designed Yves Klein blue glass tiles.
+Brazilian hammocks, oversized pillows with African Batik prints, smooth pebble walkways and a lush garden lit by lanterns and floating candles make for the perfect respite.
+The infinity-edge lagoon was lined with imported, custom-designed Yves Klein blue glass tiles.
 As if it couldn’t be more idyllic, a thatched roof bar caps the area, with dramatic 270-degree views of the ocean and harbor from every barstool.

 The ability to feature outdoor movies projected onto the hotel’s facade from here was just another design perk meant to separate THE MODERN HONOLULU from other Waikiki hotels and resorts.

 ADDICTION — originally opened as “Crazybox” under the watchful eye of nightlife impresario Ian Schrager — is a cement cave-like nightclub meant to evoke an underground NYC club.
 The minimalist design includes a suspended light sculpture features over 40,000 reclaimed, antique light bulbs, and silver leather banquettes specially designed by the Yabu Pushelberg team.
 The lighting and sound system was crafted by Clair Brothers, the concert tour specialists who designed Michael Jackson’s final concert in London.